Should the Save Icon Still be a Floppy?

 The question is - will someone at some point in the future decide to update that road sign?

-18. Gravatar vacri AUSTRALIA Says:
+18. vacri AUSTRALIA Mozilla Firefox Windows says:

 the steam locomotive logo is more of a symbolic glyph now